|Last updated 26 February 2023|

 & Machine Co.
 That earnt him his life long nickname "Ace".|

-After WWII he set up Ace Flying Services, Salem OR as a flying school and aerial agricultural operation.
+After WWII he set up Ace Flying Services, Salem Oregon as a flying school and aerial agricultural operation.
 By 1951 he had 65 aircraft, mostly war surplus Boeing Stearmans and employed 50 pilots.
 A major customer was the USFS which contracted his spray planes to spray a variety of forest pest infestations over the years.

 Demers had moved into heavy tankers by 1951 with Douglas B-18s converted for spraying spruceworm in the forests on Mount Hood.
 Other State of Oregon contracts were flown with a variety of larger aircraft types modified as sprayers.

 Ace Flying Service installed insecticide tanks in two PBY-5 Catalinas during the 1950s: a fuel cell was modified into the chemical tank and a 10hp motor pumped the liquid insecticide to spray nozzles mounted beneath the wings.

-In 1960 Leo Demers moved to Madras OR, to take over Madras Air Service Inc, the FBO for the airport.
+In 1960 Leo Demers moved to Madras OR, taking over Madras Air Service Inc, the FBO for the airport.
 At Madras he continued agricultural and forest spraying.
 An agricultural spraying company PMP Aviation Co with Stearmans shared the same Madras residential street address as Leo Demers in 1963.

 Demers had commenced some fire bombing operations with his tanker aircraft.
 In 1961 he introduced a B-17 tanker and later took over the operation of the USFS's experimental North American AJ-1 Savage fire tanker.
 Lighter aircraft were also used: the 1963 USFS fire tanker allocations included Ace Aerial Service N3N biplane N45228 (Tanker #E21) based at Ukiah CA.

 In later years, Demers' experience in devising modifications to improve the performance of his tankers including curved-down wingtips for the Stearmans evolved into a new world-wide market for Madras Demers Super Tips: FAA certified wingtip modification kits for many modern GA aircraft as well as agricultural Stearmans.
 They were advertised by Ace Demers at Madras Air Service.